God provides common good for everyone. He hears the humble cries of contrite seekers during distress.

 Only those who trust Jesus to be their personal Savior are reborn spiritually.

 Jesus, I want to have a personal relationship with you.
-I am a sinner and you are God.
-I accept that your death on the cross paid the penalty for my sinfulness, so I could walk in harmony with you.
+I am a sinner, and you are God.
+I accept that your death on the cross paid the penalty for my sinfulness so that I could walk in harmony with you.
 Come into my heart and be my Savior.
-I trust you to forgive all my sins—past, present and future—and to give me eternal life in heaven.
+I trust you to forgive all my sins—past, present, and future—and to give me eternal life in heaven.
 Thank you for loving me all this time.
-In your name I pray, Amen.
+In your name, I pray, Amen.

 God promises aid and communion in this life, along with heaven in the next life, to anyone who trusts Jesus to be their personal Savior.
 He cannot lie because he is perfect.

 Therefore, a person who sincerely and contritely utters a prayer like this one can be assured of God’s help and fellowship on earth and eternal life in heaven.